|M.I.P.P., 2011, Johns Hopkins University, Paul H. Nitze School of Advanced International Studies (SAIS)|

 Internship Committee Chair, Senate Black Legislative Staff Caucus (SBLSC), 2003

-Prior to joining Brownstein, Carmencita served as the staff director for the Senate Subcommittee on Housing, Transportation, and Community Development and as the principal advisor on the Senate Banking, Housing and Urban Affairs Committee to United States Senator Charles E. Schumer (D-NY).
+Previously, Carmencita served as the staff director for the Senate Subcommittee on Housing, Transportation, and Community Development and as the principal advisor on the Senate Banking, Housing and Urban Affairs Committee to United States Senator Charles E. Schumer (D-NY).
 During the 109th Congress she held the position of Minority Staff Director for the Senate Subcommittee on Economic Policy.
 For four years, Carmencita was responsible for issues including banking, financial institutions, securities and commodities markets, economic and monetary policy, CFIUS, insurance, consumer protection, housing and community development, and trade.

-Carmencita previously worked as a Leadership Education Counselor for Gates Millennium Scholars Program/UNCF, a $1 billion initiative of the Bill and Melinda Gates Foundation.
+Carmencita also worked as a Leadership Education Counselor for Gates Millennium Scholars Program/UNCF, a $1 billion initiative of the Bill and Melinda Gates Foundation.
 At GMS, she designed the Leadership Development Program, funding strategies, and authored the manual on program policies and procedures.